TechxArtisanStudio/Openterface_ko/docs/blog/posts/019_mini_kvm_squadron.md

 authors:
   - Openterface
 categories:
-  - ステージ - プロトタイピング
+  - 단계 - 프로토타이핑
 ---

-# 技術戦線に参加する準備が整ったミニKVM同盟軍
+# Mini-KVM Allies Ready to Join the Tech Frontline

-各デバイスは準備が整い、パッキングされ、編隊として並んでいます 🪖 各国の技術戦線に配備される準備ができました ✈️🌍 そして、テストとフィードバックのために私たちのベータチームに参加します！ 🚀 まもなく、ベータチームに新しい技術同盟軍を紹介します！ 一緒に改善しましょう！ 🛠️🌟
+Each device is geared up, packed, and lined up as a squadron 🪖 Ready to deploy to Tech frontlines across different countries ✈️🌍 and join our beta team for testing and feedback! 🚀 Meet your new Tech allies soon, Beta Team!
+Let's improve together! 🛠️🌟

 ![mini-kvm-squadron](https://pbs.twimg.com/media/GL1ZsFFaYAANSpz?format=jpg&name=large)